How students and graduates should research IT and technology employers

 - the geographical area(s) in which you’d be working

-Company culture and things that give you a general feel of working life
+Company culture and things that give you a general feel for working life

 You need to:

 - find out about the company’s core values and aims